A Montessori preschool experience,

 4. Questions!

-Our website is extensive, but if you don’t find the answer to your question, let us know on the contact form.
+Our website is extensive, but if you don’t find the answer to your question, let us know using the contact form.

 5. Visit!

-You can schedule a tour for you and your child.
-If you don't want to visit but do have questions, refer back to Step 4.
+You can schedule a tour for your family.
+If you don't want to visit but have questions, refer to Step 4.

 6. Waitlist!

 Open Enrollment for those on the waitlist will begin in April.
-To secure a place on the waitlist, a school visit is required.
+A school visit is required to secure a place on the waitlist.

 7. Visit other schools!